Grafrajohn/si/index.markdown

 You are in control – you can manage your work!

 Simpris has all the features required by modern project and program managers.
-It can be used to priotitise work, schedule work, and quickly reallocate work where necessary.
+It can be used to prioritise work, schedule work, and quickly reallocate work where necessary.

  * Project characteristics
  * Task organisation